Hybrid Flooring Pros and Cons: A Guide for Australian Homes

 Higher-performance systems with reinforced mineral cores are generally more stable.

-If you’re comparing different hybrid systems, look at core density, wear layer thickness, and expansion tolerance — not just price.
+If you’re comparing different hybrid systems, look at core density, wear layer thickness, and expansion tolerance.

 Lower-Grade Hybrid Can Move in Extreme Heat